Adarshshanbhag5/Weather-app/README.md

 ### Future development

 - This is very first version as i am beginer to js the code is not very well organised, i will try to organise it in future
-- Some features not works like 'lenght of day','Remaining daylight','wind direction'
+- Some features not works like 'lenght of day','Remaining daylight'
 - Will try to add some animations on change of city or data
 - Will try to add some new feature like graphs etc.

+### New changes

+- Added PWA to this!!:)
+- You can use this like natvie app on your phone just install it by clicking add to homeScreen or it will popup
+- Now code is not very well but organised

 ## Author